The Ferryman's WifeRead Now

 “Yeah, but I was never that irritating.”
 As if to emphasize his point, one of the young men threw trash into the ditch.

-Kathy laughed in response, “I’m sure.
+Kathy laughed in response.
+“I’m sure.
 Oh, hey, we’re moving.”
 The line of cars in front of them started rolling their engines over in a domino of sound.
-At last, they rounded the final bend and could see the cars being directed onto the decrepit looking ferry.
+At last, they rounded the last bend and could see the cars being directed onto the decrepit-looking ferry.
 “You sure that’s not the broken-down ferry?”
 Andre tried to make his voice sound light and affable, but his apprehension and fear of water made itself known.

 “Don’t worry, baby, it’s completely safe.
 You gotta think, with all the water splashing against it all day, it is bound to look a little rough.
 I’m sure it’s fine.”
 By the time she stopped speaking, she was no longer certain if she was reassuring Dre or herself, as the large ship creaked ominously.
-There was a discernible chill about the place, at first, she believed it to be the proximity to the water; now she was not so sure.
-She turned the car off as they waited for the final time, but not before opening the windows again.
-“I’m sorry, I didn’t think it would take so long.
+There was a discernible chill about the place.
+At first, she believed it to be the proximity to the water.
+Now she was not so sure.
+She turned the car off as they waited for the last time, but not before opening the windows again.
+“I’m sorry.
+I didn’t think it would take so long.
 At least we know it’s only 20 minutes longer.
 I’m going to go to the bathroom.”

-His attention was drawn back to the line of cars at the sound of footsteps, a smile breaking across his face when he saw it was Kathy, “How are the washrooms?”
+The sound of footsteps drew his attention back to the line of cars, a smile breaking across his face when he saw it was Kathy.
+“How are the washrooms?”

 “Just trust me, you’ll see.
 What about you?
 Anything interesting while I was gone?”

-They sat in silence for the next few minutes, enjoying the sounds of nature surrounding them, until the domino of car engines started once again, as the ferry made its way back to dock.
+They sat in silence for the next few minutes, enjoying the sounds of nature surrounding them, until the domino of car engines started once again, as the ferry made its way back to the dock.
 When their time came, they rolled up to a man directing cars onto the ship.
 His greasy grey hair hung in tendrils along his too-thin face, framing his sunken eyes and yellowed, gap-toothed grin.
 He didn’t look at the car, instead just motioning it off to the left side of the barge.
-Dre didn’t say anything; he didn’t need to, his glance at Kat conveyed his agreed assessment of the ferry staff.
+Dre said nothing.
+He didn’t need to.
+His glance at Kat conveyed his agreed assessment of the ferry staff.

-“It’s about a 10-minute trip, they don’t mind if you get out and stretch your legs,” she said pointing to others beginning to move about the ferry, “come on, let’s go.”
-They got out of the car and began to look over the edge at the water sliding past.
+“It’s about a 10-minute trip.
+They don’t mind if you get out and stretch your legs,” she said, pointing to others beginning to move about the ferry.
+“Come on, let’s go.”
+They got out of the car and looked over the edge at the water sliding past.
 Kathy stretched her arms out to the side with a sigh, enjoying the breeze blowing her hair around.
-Dre smiled at her then looked nervously at the sheltered, empty section of parking beside their car.
+Dre smiled at her, then looked nervously at the sheltered, empty section of parking beside their car.
 He tried to focus his attention on the water, yet the dark space kept calling for it.
-He felt torn between his discomfort of being on the water and the chill emanating from the space, he wasn’t sure where to look.
+Feeling torn between his discomfort at being on the water and the chill emanating from the space, he wasn’t sure where to look.

 Dre laughed, the sound coming out more strangled than he’d like.
-Kathy pretended not to notice and began to walk towards the bow of the ferry.
+Kathy pretended not to notice and walked towards the bow of the ferry.
 No one made eye contact or tried to strike up a conversation; each car full of people caught up in their own worlds.
 The water gently bounced off the side of the craft, creating a rhythmic, calming sound.
-Dre began to feel at ease and wondered why something so peaceful could make him so nervous.
-It’s not like he had any particularly bad memories with water; he just didn’t like knowing that things, creatures, were moving and living, unseen, in the depths just below his feet; metal sheets and framing the only things in-between.
-He could feel his chest begin to tighten in fear, so he tried to calm himself by focusing on the lapping sound of the waves, “ssshhh-pshhh, sssshhhh-ppshhh, help me-”
+Dre felt at ease and wondered why something so peaceful could make him so nervous.
+It’s not like he had any particularly terrible memories of water.
+He just didn’t enjoy knowing that things, creatures, were moving and living, unseen, in the depths just below his feet; metal sheets and framing the only things in-between.
+He could feel his chest tighten in fear, so he tried to calm himself by focusing on the lapping sound of the waves, “ssshhh-pshhh, sssshhhh-ppshhh, help me-”

 He leapt from the rail, bumping into a tray of tools, sending them clattering to the deck.
 Kathy jumped with a scream, turning in the air, landing to face him.
 “What the hell was that?”